google/flutter-desktop-embedding/plugins/flutter_plugins/README.md

 ## Using These Plugins

-See  for details.
-The only difference with these plugins is that the Dart code comes from the main plugin, so you must include that in your `pubspec.yaml` as well.
+For these plugins, the Dart code comes from the official plugin, so you must include that in your `pubspec.yaml` as well.
 For instance, to use url\_launcher on desktop, you would include:

 ```
 dependencies:
   ...
-  url_launcher: ^5.0.4
+  url_launcher: ^5.0.0
   url_launcher_fde:
     path: relative/path/to/fde/plugins/flutter_plugins/url_launcher_fde
 ```